maddiethedinosaur/funnydiehaha/yooef-e.md

 16 (strider): i don't know.

-0 (sinistra): poggers person and cute. you like a lot of my tweets too
+0 (sinistra): poggers person and cute. you like a lot of my tweets too.